About the Lay Mission Project

 We are an apostolate with the goal of animating the lay faithful of the Church by preparing them for the sake of their fundamental calling: to transform persons and society through living the Faith in all aspects of life—in the family, socially, in one’s occupation etc. This is accomplished through a formation process that involves prayer, reflection, education and the animation of localized communities of mission-driven disciples.

-We are based out of the Diocese of Oakland, but we currently offer the formation to the Dioceses of Oakland, Sacramento, as well as the Archdiocese of San Francisco.
-We plan to spread to every diocese in the United States to offer all American lay Catholics across the country the formation they need to discern and live our their specific callings as lay apostles to the world.
+The Lay Mission Project is an apostolate of the Western Dominican Province.
+Based in the Oakland area, we’re planning to expand our formation opportunities across the entire United States so that all American lay Catholics can have the formation they need to discern and live our their specific callings as lay apostles to the world.
 Please contact us if you would like to help us bring the formation to your diocese.

 FR.
 MICHAEL SWEENEY, OP